BalderHolst/uni-notes/Multiplexer.md

 ### Digital Multiplexer
-The input is never directly connected to the output, but is derived from the input.JJ
+The input is never directly connected to the output, but is derived from the input.

 ---